xw2519/intro2ML_coursework1/README.md

 - The user will be prompt to enter the full file path to a dataset e.g. `datasets\clean_dataset.txt` for training and testing the decision tree.
 - All the features of the program will be numbered and listed to the user to choose from.
 The user is expected to enter the number corresponding to the desired function.
 - The program will execute the selected function and save all program output to the [output](output) folder.
+- The random seed needs to be specified if the user is performing `2: 10-fold cross validation` or `3: Nested 10-fold cross validation with post-pruning`.

 An example output of program usage:
 ```